Dr Johanna Vos

 Principal Investigator

-Dr Johanna Vos is an Associate Professor in Astrophysics and a Royal Society - Science Foundation Ireland University Research Fellow at Trinity College Dublin.
+Dr Johanna Vos is an Associate Professor in Astrophysics and a Royal Society - Research Ireland University Research Fellow at Trinity College Dublin.
 She obtained her undergraduate degree from Trinity College Dublin before moving to the University of Edinburgh to carry out a PhD in Astronomy.
 She then spent the next 5 years as a Postdoctoral Fellow at the American Museum of Natural History in New York City.
 In 2022, she was awarded a Royal Society University Research Fellowship to build a research group in Ireland.
-In 2024 she was awarded an ERC Starting Grant to lead a group studying extrasolar atmospheres with the James Webb Space Telescope.
+In 2025 she received an ERC Starting Grant to lead a group studying extrasolar atmospheres with the James Webb Space Telescope.

 Her publications are listed via ADS and Google Scholar